-Corruption has been identified as a major impediment to growth, either directly through welfare-reducing rent-seeking and/or the taxation-like nature of bribes or indirectly through the lack of trust that it engenders in producers, consumers, citizens, tourists, and foreign investors (e.g., Zak & Knack 2001).
-By all accounts corruption (e.g., CSE 2000) is a pervasive, and apparently worsening, phenomenon in the Czech Republic.
-A major part of the problem seems to be that the extant anti-corruption laws are rather ineffective.
-It is therefore the purpose of the research proposed here to devise incentive-compatible and effective anti-corruption measures.
+Corruption has been identified as a major impediment to growth, either directly through welfare-reducing rent-seeking and/or the taxation-like nature of bribes or indirectly through the lack of trust that it engenders in producers, consumers, citizens, tourists, and foreign investors.
+By all accounts corruption (e.g., CSE problem seems to be that the extant anti-corruption laws are rather ineffective.
+It is the purpose of the research proposed here to devise incentive-compatible and effective anti-corruption measures.
 Since such theoretical exercises are fraught with dangers, we also propose to test our designs through experimental work.
-Experimental economics - while currently more or less unknown in the Czech Republic (but see CSE 2001) - has been shown to be an effective component of "design economics" - the science of designing and implementing institutions for a particular purpose (Roth 2002).
-The Nobel Prize Award in 2002 to professors Kahneman and Smith has authenticated the use of experiments in the social sciences.
-The methodology proposed here also lends itself to the design and implementation of incentive-compatible and efficient schemes that reduce environmental degradation.
-Another and related problem to which the methodology proposed here seems applicable, are issues of tax morale.
+Experimental economics - while currently more or less unknown in the Czech Republic (but see designing and implementing institutions for a particular purpose (Roth 2002).
+The use of experiments in the economic sciences has recently been authenticated by the award of the Nobel Prize in Economic Sciences to professors Kahneman and Smith.